 An entire generation of bodybuilders and physique competitors took Mr. Universe’s comments to heart, and created a dangerous trend in the athletic world.
 It is hard to estimate how many alcoholics had their start through the belief that alcoholic drinks were a route to body enhancement.

-“GRAIN SUGARS ARE IMMEDIATELY USED BY THE BODY AS FUEL, BUT IN A FERMENTED FORM THEY CAUSE UNWANTED METABOLIC REACTIONS.”
+check my site “GRAIN SUGARS ARE IMMEDIATELY — USED BY THE BODY AS FUEL, BUT IN A FERMENTED FORM THEY CA– USE UNWANTED METABOLIC REACTIONS.”